Un rÊve elfique

 the violence of the elements, I left pass some time, with my eyes

-clutched on my companion, lost in a dram of elvish sailors, hugging
+clutched on my companion, lost in a dream of elvish sailors, hugging

 the wind to clip the waves still faster.